SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-12-07-junior-downToEarth.md

 >
 > PLEASE COME IN.

-<br><i>TRENTE did not like the woman she referred to disparagingly as McCOY's "doll", but she could not dispute her loyalty.</i>
+<br><i>TRENTE did not like the woman she referred to disparagingly as TRELAINE's "doll", but she could not dispute her loyalty.</i>

 <i>The inside was warm, albeit dry.
 The entryway was two stories tall; AVAELLE had a taste for painting and had covered much of the left wall in large canvases.</i>